MinjaeYun/2023fall/README.md

 <li> <a href="https://holypython.com/advanced-python-exercises/project-regular-expressions-regex/">Regular Expressions Exercise</a> </li>

 ### <h2 id="M12">Week 12.
 Automating Process and Data Visualization </h2>
-For replicability and systematic management of data analysis
+For reproducibility and systematic management of data analysis

 ### <h2 id="M13">Week 13.
 More Promises?
 Unsupervised Learning </h2>
 Chapter 12 from An introduction to statistical learning with applications in Python <br>